Ashkanph/angular-test/README.md

 ## Frontend

-An Angular 7 web application.
+An Angular 4 web application.
+For developing, after installing the dependencies by ``npm install`` , You can open the project by ``ng serve --open`` (Which watch the changes too).